kavindumal/kavindumal/README.md

 - 🌱 I’m currently learning GDSE - Graduate Diploma in Software Engineering

-- 💬 Ask me about anything, In OOP, SQL.
+- 💬 Ask me about anything, In OOP, SQL, Springboot, Java.

 - 📫 How to reach me **kavind11250403@gmail.com**